 - pinch salt and black pepper

-- 2 cups tomato sauce plus 2 tablespoon sauce or milk for the meat mixture
+- 2 cups tomato sauce plus 2 tablespoons sauce or milk for the meat mixture

 - 1 tablespoon brown sugar